 - -wp-rte generates RTE guards before computing weakest preconditions.
 This options call the rte generation plug-in with the following options: -rte-mem, -rte-div, -rte-signed and -rte-unsigned-ov.
-The generated guards, when proved1, fulfill the requirements for using WP plug-in. - -wp-(no)-simpl (deactivates) simplification of constant expressions and tautologies. - -wp-split conjunctions in generated proof obligations are recursively split into sub-goals.
+The generated guards, when proved1, fulfill the requirements for using WP plug-in. - -wp-(no)-simpl (deactivates) simplification of constant expressions and tautologies. - -wp-split recursively splits conjunctions of generated proof obligations into sub-goals.
 The generated goal names are suffixed by "partn".
-Notice that this option is set by default for assigns clause with effect assigns method (see -wp-assigns above).
+Notice that this option is set by default for assigns clause with effect assigns method (see -wp-assigns above). - -wp-split-dim <d> limits the number of generated sub-goals for assigns goals and when using -wp-split.
+The number of generated sub-goals would not exceed 2^d proof obligations.
+Default is 2^6 .